UCCS Privacy Statement

 For inquiries regarding the App, please contact UCCS Web Services.

 Comments and Feedback

-The information provided in this privacy statement should not be construed as giving business, legal or other advice, or as guaranteeing the security of information provided through UCCS websites.
+The information provided in this privacy statement should not be construed as business, legal, or other advice, or as guaranteeing the security of information provided through the University’s websites.

 Effective Date: 11/09/2023